-Why a C++/CLI Wrapper Is Often the Best Way to Use a Native DLL from C# - A Practical Comparison with P/Invoke
+Why a C++/CLI Wrapper Is Often the Right Way to Call Native DLLs from C# - Compared with P/Invoke

-It is very common to want to use existing Windows assets or native DLLs from C#.
-If the other side exposes a clean C-style interface, P/Invoke is usually enough.
+It is a pretty common requirement to use existing Windows assets or existing DLLs from C#.
+If the other side is a clean C interface like the Win32 API, P/Invoke is enough.

 1. Short version